-April 7, 2016, we completed our acquisition of a solar power development portfolio in India from Armstrong Energy Global Limited ("Armstrong"), a well-known developer, builder, and owner of solar farms (the "Vibrant Energy Acquisition").
+On April 7, 2016, we completed our acquisition of a solar power development portfolio in India (the "Vibrant Energy Acquisition").
 The business operates under the name Vibrant Energy.
-We also retained several Armstrong employees in the United Kingdom and India who are employed by us to oversee the development, construction and operation of the India solar projects.
-The projects to be developed initially are located in the states of Andhra Pradesh and Telangana and are based on a commercial and industrial business model, similar to our existing renewable energy operations in the United States.
-As of April 7, 2016, we began consolidating the results of Vibrant Energy in our financial statements within its Renewable Energy segment.
+The projects to be developed initially are located in the states of Andhra Pradesh, Maharashtra and Telangana and are based on a commercial and industrial business model, similar to our existing renewable energy operations in the United States.
+As of April 7, 2016, we began consolidating the results of Vibrant Energy in our financial statements within our Renewable Energy segment.

-The Vibrant Energy Acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations.
-The total purchase consideration of \$6.2 million cash was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of the acquisition.
+The Vibrant Energy Acquisition was accounted for as a business combination in accordance with ASC 805.
+The total purchase consideration of \$6.2 million was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of the acquisition.